floscr/speckle-challenge/README.md

 The main component for the view is [CommandPromptView](./src/components/CommandPrompt/CommandPromptView.vue)

+The is some unnecessary boilerplate code from the template I've used like routing, please ignore.
+The main logic is inside [CommandPrompt](./src/components/CommandPrompt/)

 ## Specs

 The prompt has a second view for the first entry point "Manage Members", all other points will log their item to the console.